itsmoosh/g3m3/readme_input.md

-grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered ut_init - time to set UT to for an initialization run (when start=.true.) alf_inner1 - initial alfven speed at equator of inner boundary for this exec (sets dipole strength). alfven speed in sim units = B/sqrt() alf_inner2 - final alfven speed at equator of inner boundary  for this exec (sets dipole strength)
+grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered ut_init - time to set UT to for an initialization run (when start=.true.) alf_inner1 - initial alfven speed at equator of inner boundary for this exec (sets dipole strength). alfven speed in sim units = B/sqrt() alf_inner2 - final alfven speed at equator of inner boundary for this exec (sets dipole strength) alfx_wind1 - initial x alfven speed in sim units for stellar wind for this exec (sets IMF x) alfx_wind2 - final x alfven speed in sim units for stellar wind for this exec (sets IMF x) alfy_wind1 - initial y alfven speed in sim units for stellar wind for this exec (sets IMF y) alfy_wind2 - final y alfven speed in sim units for stellar wind for this exec (sets IMF y) alfz_wind1 - initial z alfven speed in sim units for stellar wind for this exec (sets IMF z) alfz_wind2 - final z alfven speed in sim units for stellar wind for this exec (sets IMF z)